PunditFact couldn’t resist a juicy claim about Eric Cantor’s steakhouse spending. We can’t either.

-Recent statements involving Eric Cantor
+Recent statements by and about Eric Cantor

 Recent stories featuring Eric Cantor